nguyenbertil/kundo-movies/README.md

 There are many ways to do this, so you can choose whichever tech stack you are most comfortable with.
-You should be prepared to get a webpage up and running, for example with [Django](https://www.djangoproject.com/), [React](https://reactjs.org/), vanilla JavaScript, or something similiar to deliver HTML to a browser.
+You should be prepared to get a webpage up and running, for example with [Django](https://www.djangoproject.com/), [React](https://reactjs.org/), plain JavaScript, or something similiar to deliver HTML to a browser.